alextongme/BarGain/README.md

 ## 'The only bar that doesn't sell alcohol.'
 My very first full-stack application.
 Buy and sell items from thousands of users all geolocated around you.
 Below is a readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

+## Approach Taken
+Started by learning and experimenting with Google Maps API manipulation.
+Then, I implemented the users signup/login forms courtesy of [Bobby King](https://github.com/gittheking) at General Assembly.

 ## Deployed Link
 [BarGain](https://www.bar-gain.herokuapp.com "BarGain")